randy3k/SendTextPlus/README.md

 ### Platform and syntax specific settings.

-You can use different settings for different platforms and syntaxes by editing the default settings at `Preferences` -> `Package Settings` -> `SendText+`.
+You can use different settings for different platforms and syntaxes by editing the default settings at `Preferences` -> `Package Settings` -> `SendTextPlus`.
 It understands platform and syntax specifications.
 The list of supported programs are

 - Mac: Terminal, iTerm, R, RStudio, Chrome-RStudio, Chrome-Jupyter, Safari-RStudio, Safari-Jupyter
 - Liniux: gnome-terminal, tmux, screen, RStudio